Skip to Content

 How to clean your concrete basement floors to prep for paint | Building Bluebird

-Next, I used the Rust-Oleum Cleaner and Degreaser solution to remove as much dirt and grime as possible.
+Next, I used the Rust-Oleum Cleaner and Degreaser solution to remove as much dirt and concrete stains as possible before applying the new paint.

 I followed the instructions on the bottle and mixed the solution with water in a large bucket.